TeamSpec Open Source Tool

 AgentHub

-An agent config in AgentHub defines everything about the agent: the model, system prompt, tools, permissions, and environment.
-Forge uses that config to spawn in dev, staging, or production — with environment-appropriate constraints enforced automatically.
+An agent config in AgentHub defines everything: the model, system prompt, tools, permissions, and environment.
+Forge uses that config to run in dev, staging, or production — with the right constraints applied automatically.
+Write it once; it works everywhere.

 Every change to an agent config creates a new version.
 You can compare versions, roll back to any prior version, or pin a production environment to a specific version while dev moves forward.
 Drift and mystery are eliminated.